 Organic farming does not use pesticides or herbicides and often means spaces are set aside for wildlife to flourish.

 We recognise the direct connection between our health and how the food we eat is produced, and support organic farming.

-Piccolo follows the WHO guidelines, as well as the UK Government, and NCT recommendations on when to introduce complimentary food alongside breast or formula milk*.
+Piccolo follows the WHO guidelines, as well as the UK Government on when to introduce complimentary food alongside breast or formula milk*.

 These recommendations come from extensive research on infant nutrition and child development.
 However, not all babies develop at the same rate, and some parents may feel their babies are ready to wean earlier than 6 months.